intel/intel-extension-for-transformers/intel_extension_for_transformers/llm/runtime/graph/developer_document.md

 ```

 ## 1.3.
 Model weights
 The final, and largest, component of a ITREX GRAPH file is the weights of the LLM that the file represents.
 Abstractly, a large language model is software that is used to generate language - just like software that is used to generate images can be improved by increasing the number of colors with which images can be rendered, large language models can be improved by increasing the number of weights in the model.
 The total number of weights in a model is referred to as the "size" of that model.
 For example, the dolly-v2-3b implementation of the gpt-neox-20b language model architecture is available in several sizes, like 3B and 20B, which stand for 3 billion and 20 billion, respectively.
 These numbers refer to the total number of weights in that model.
 As described in the hyperparameters section, weights are grouped in sets called "layers", which, like hyperparameters, have structures that are uniquely defined by the model architecture; within a layer, weights are grouped in structures called "tensors".
 So, for instance, both dolly-v2-3B and gpt-neox-20B use layers that comprise the same tensors, but dolly-v2-3B has relatively fewer layers when compared to gpt-neox-20B.
-Here we will use [convert_gptneox.py](https://github.com/intel/intel-extension-for-transformers/blob/graph_developer_document/intel_extension_for_transformers/llm/runtime/graph/scripts/convert_gptneox.py#L149) as an example to convert model weights to fout.
+Here we will use [convert_gptneox.py](https://github.com/intel/intel-extension-for-transformers/blob/graph_developer_document/intel_extension_for_transformers/llm/runtime/graph/scripts/convert_gptneox.py#L149) as an example to convert model weights to `fout`.
 ```python
 fout.write(struct.pack("iii", n_dims, len(str), ftype_cur))
 for i in range(n_dims):